tooltwist/go-juice-config/README.md

 boolValue, err := juiceconfig.GetBool("database.encrypted", true)
 ```

 If an error occurs, all subsequent calls will also fail.
-This allows you to perform multiple operations and check for errors at the end.
+This allows you to perform multiple operations and ignore errors, then check for an error at the end.

 ```golang
 hostname, _ := juiceconfig.GetString("database.hostname", "http://myDatabase.com")